ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Results

-Across all six datasets, the ELISA mode consistently achieved the highest or near-highest performance on every metric, enveloping or matching the CellWhisperer profile on all axes of the radar plots (Fig.~\ref{fig:radar}).
-To quantify this advantage, we performed paired statistical tests across the six datasets for each retrieval metric (Table~\ref{tab:retrieval_stats}).
-A combined permutation test aggregating all 12 metrics simultaneously confirmed that ELISA Union significantly outperformed CellWhisperer ($p < 0.001$; 50,000 permutations).
-This overall advantage was driven by large improvements on expression queries (mean $\Delta$MRR = +0.41, paired $t$-test $p < 0.001$, Cohen's $d$ = 5.98; mean $\Delta$Recall@5 = +0.29, $p = 0.006$, $d$ = 1.57) and consistent gains on ontology queries (mean $\Delta$MRR = +0.15, $p = 0.028$, $d$ = 1.02; mean $\Delta$Recall@5 = +0.08, $p = 0.047$, $d$ = 0.84).
-Across all six datasets, the ELISA Union won 46 of 54 individual metric comparisons against CellWhisperer, with no dataset in which CellWhisperer held an overall advantage.
-The Semantic ELISA pipeline alone also significantly outperformed CellWhisperer (combined permutation test, $p = 0.003$), as did the scGPT pipeline ($p = 0.023$), confirming that both modalities independently contribute retrieval value beyond the CellWhisperer baseline.
+Across the six datasets, the ELISA Union mode consistently achieved the highest or near-highest performance, enveloping or matching the profile of all baselines on the radar plots (Fig.~\ref{fig:radar}).
+Because Recall@$k$ cutoffs are adapted to each dataset's cluster count, individual Recall@$k$ metrics are evaluated on the subset of datasets sharing that cutoff ($n = 3$--$6$; Table~\ref{tab:retrieval_stats}), so the aggregate advantage is assessed by the combined permutation test over all 12 metrics and all six datasets rather than by any single per-cutoff metric.
+To quantify this advantage, we performed paired statistical tests across the six datasets for each retrieval metric (Table~\ref{tab:retrieval_stats}), complemented by a combined permutation test that aggregates all 12 metrics simultaneously and is not subject to the resolution limit of the paired Wilcoxon test at $n=6$.
+This combined test confirmed that ELISA Union significantly outperformed CellWhisperer, BM25, and the random baseline ($p \textless 2\times10^{-5}$ for each; 50,000 permutations; Table~\ref{tab:perm}).
+The advantage over CellWhisperer was driven by large improvements on expression queries (mean $\Delta$MRR = +0.41, paired $t$-test $p < 0.001$, Cohen's $d$ = 5.98; mean $\Delta$Recall@5 = +0.29, $p = 0.006$, $d$ = 1.57) and consistent gains on ontology queries (mean $\Delta$MRR = +0.15, $p = 0.028$, $d$ = 1.02; mean $\Delta$Recall@5 = +0.08, $p = 0.047$, $d$ = 0.84), with no dataset in which CellWhisperer held an overall advantage.
+The Semantic and scGPT pipelines each independently outperformed CellWhisperer (combined permutation test, $p = 0.003$ and $p = 0.023$ respectively), confirming that both modalities contribute retrieval value beyond the text-only baseline.